 Q#1 What’s one thing you wish you knew about engineering back when you were in high school?

-I actually started my post-secondary education in Business at York University before switching into Engineering at UOIT.
+I actually started my post-secondary education in Business at York University before switching to Engineering at UOIT.
 When I was in high school there wasn’t a strong focus on encouraging females to pursue education and careers in STEM.
-I didn’t realize the opportunities that engineering could offer until I took a first year intro to computer engineering course as an elective.
+I didn’t realize the opportunities that engineering could offer until I took a first-year intro to computer engineering course as an elective.
 After that semester I applied to Engineering at UOIT and the rest is history!

-Working to design a low cost portable heart monitoring system to assist doctors in developed nations diagnose and care for patients in developing countries as part of my Capstone at UOIT.
-For me the opportunity to use my technical knowledge to help people is the most rewarding part of my engineering education.
+Working to design a low-cost portable heart monitoring system to assist doctors in developed nations to diagnose and care for patients in developing countries as part of my Capstone at UOIT.
+For me, the opportunity to use my technical knowledge to help people is the most rewarding part of my engineering education.

-My first job after university was working in hybrid vehicle controls for GM.
-As part of the thermal diagnostics calibrations team I was responsible for testing battery performance under different thermal conditions.
+My first job after university was working on hybrid vehicle controls for GM.
+As part of the thermal diagnostics calibrations team, I was responsible for testing battery performance under different thermal conditions.
 From the Badlands in Death Valley, California to the mountains of Denver, Colorado I was constantly travelling to new places to conduct field tests.
 It was an amazing experience full of curious moments.